FlowWest/hecr/README.md

 **KNOWN BUG!**
 There is currently a bug when reading in a file with `hec_file()` function.
-A temporary workaround is make the out of this into a list object
+A temporary workaround is to make the output of this into a list object:

 ```r
  f <- hec_file("data.hdf")